marine-predators-group/cams-nb/drafts/2019-07-01-Genome-Annotation---Pgenerosa_v074-MAKER-on-Mox.md

 As part of that, [Steven wanted this version annotated using MAKER](https://github.com/RobertsLab/resources/issues/707).

+This will perform the following:

+- one round of MAKER gene model predictions
+- two rounds of SNAP gene model training/predictions
+- renaming of gene models to NCBI-standardized convention
+- functional characterization of protein models (via BLASTp)
+- functional characterization of protein domains (via InterProScan5)

 Here are a list of the input files used for the various components of the MAKER annotation: